tributech-solutions/tributech-docs/docs/tributech_agent/overview.md

 | Beckhoff ADS | The [**ADS Source Guide**](./sources/ads_source.mdx) integrates data provided by an Beckhoff ADS PLC Server.    |
 | Simulated Sensor | The [**Simulated Source Guide**](./sources/simulated_source.mdx) integrates data provided by test sources generating random data.        |
 | REST  | The [**REST Source Guide**](./sources/rest_source.mdx) integrates data provided via [HTTP APIs](https://swagger.io/specification/).        |

+## Agent Deployment

+Our Agent is a Docker service with a broker and a source.
+As mentioned the Agent is a docker service and can be combined with any Docker orchestration service like [Docker Compose](https://docs.docker.com/compose/) or IoT device management platforms like [Azure IoT Edge Runtime](https://learn.microsoft.com/en-us/azure/iot-edge/iot-edge-runtime?view=iotedge-1.4).
+The general Integration of our Agent is described in the section [Agent Integration](agent_integration.mdx/).